Kelunie/Desarrollo_de_Aplicaciones_para_Dispositivos_M-viles/README.md

 # Week 8 📅

-We did a practice for the future test the next week
+We did a practice for the future test the next week [here](https://github.com/Kelunie/Desarrollo_de_Aplicaciones_para_Dispositivos_M-viles/tree/main/Semana_8) as well here is the practice as well with the whole class, my contributation was incident [Practice](https://github.com/utn-app-movil/practicalTest)

 ---